Sharvaree/Sharvaree.github.io/_pages/cv.md

 Education
 ======
-* Int B.S. - M.S Indian Institute of Science Education and Research (ISER) , Pune
+* Integrated B.S. - M.S Indian Institute of Science Education and Research (ISER), Pune
+  * Major in Theoretical Physics and minor in Mathematics
+  * Thesis : A study on five dimensional black holes
 * M.S.
 University of Utah, Salt Lake City, UT
+  * with focus in Machine Learning
+  * Master's project : Greedy approximation algorithms for clustering.

 Research experience